Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • narrowing of the bladder wall;

-• violation of the innervation of the kidneys with the central nervous system;
+• violation of the innervation of the kidneys from the central nervous system;

 • reflux (backflow of urine into the kidneys);

-• calculi in the ureter (it happens in rare cases in newborns).
+• stones in the ureter (occurs in rare cases in newborns).

 The acquired form of hydronephrosis in newborns can develop against the background of other kidney diseases as a complication.